Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-Senate Bill (SB) 762 (2021) created a statewide approach to a wide range of wildfire mitigation measures.
-The legislature directed the Building Codes Division to adopt fire hardening building code standards, based on existing wildfire mitigation provisions, that could be applied to areas of the state mapped as extreme or high risk and that are in the wildland urban interface.
+Senate Bill 762 (2021), updated by Senate Bill 80 (2023), created a statewide approach to a wide range of wildfire mitigation measures.
+The legislature directed the Building Codes Division to adopt fire hardening building code standards, based on existing wildfire mitigation provisions, that could be applied to new dwellings and the accessory structures of dwellings in areas of the state mapped as high hazard zones and that are in the wildland urban interface.

 About the changes